stephen-morlex/stephen-morlex/README.md

 ## I'm Stephen Morlex, a full stack developer ❪ **laravel** , **vuejs** , **flutter** ❫ from the the land of tall and dark 🇸🇸, I love playing ⚽️, 🎮, watching anime 🍿 and memes.

-- 🔭 I’m currently working on an open source music streaming platform and some cool projects for the clients
+- 🔭 I’m currently working on an open source and some cool projects for the clients
 - 🌱 I’m also learning electron js to create some awesome desktop applications 😋
 - 👯 I’m ready to collaborate on laravel, vue and flutter stacks project out there 🛎
 - 💬 Ask me about building something " I'm definitely going to say yes let's build 🐸 "